-By getting insurance now, not only will you be covered in the event that something happens, but you will also feel peace of mind knowing that you’re financially secure in the event of an incident.
+By getting coverage now, not only will you be covered if something happens, but you will also feel peace of mind knowing that you’re financially secure.

-But how do you find the best insurance for you?
+But how do you find the best coverage for you?

 Here are my tips.

 We all know the truth.
 While insurance providers are quick to tell you that they will cover you in any event, they are also quick to find ways to get out of that.
-We’re talking about loop-holes, here.
-And you do not want to let your insurance provider find a loop-hole that means they don’t have to pay your claim.
+We’re talking about loopholes.
+And you do not want to let your insurer find a loophole that means they don’t have to pay your claim.

-One reason why some insurers won’t cover a claim is because they deem that you are doing practices not covered in their insurance policy.
+One reason some insurers won’t cover a claim is that they deem that you are doing practices not covered in their insurance policy.

 For instance, let’s says that you get coverage specifically for guided meditations.
 But then you also teach one student a specific meditation technique like vipassana.
 And something goes wrong in that lesson.
 Your insurer would be able to say “You weren’t giving guided meditation, which is what we cover you for.
 Therefore, we are not covering your claim.”

-This is why you need to make sure that your insurance policy covers all the practices you will do in your lessons.
+Therefore, you need to make sure that your coverage policy covers all the practices you will do in your lessons.
 And you need to make sure you do not teach anything else.

-This means that you need to 1) Get insurance that covers all the types of lessons you’re going to give, and then 2) Not teach anything else.
+This means that you need to 1) Get coverage that covers all the types of lessons you’re going to give, and then 2) Not teach anything else.

 Make sure your insurance policy covers all the different activities you are going to do

-You have two choices when it comes to choosing insurance for yoga lessons or meditation lessons.
+You have two choices when it comes to choosing insurance for meditation lessons.
 You can go with the smaller, specialist provider, or you can choose a larger provider that covers all different kinds of businesses.

 I am going to suggest that you use the larger provider.
 For one reason: They have stood the test of time.

-Smaller, newer providers are being set-up all the time.
-Some of them give specific insurance for yoga teachers and meditation teachers.
+Smaller, newer providers are being set up all the time.
+Some of them give specific insurance for meditation teachers.
 The only problem is: You have limited reviews and comments to judge these insurers on, and, more importantly, you don’t know whether the insurer themselves will actually survive.
 They could go bankrupt.
 Then you will not be covered.